New stuff in Emacs 30

 You no longer need an external library (libjansson

-) to work with
+) to work with JSON in

-significantly improved (the author provides that parsing is up to 8x
+improved (the author provides that parsing is up to 8x faster).
+This is all

-faster).
-This is all thanks to Géza Herman's contribution: I
+thanks to Géza Herman's contribution:

-created a faster JSON
+I created a faster JSON parser.

-summarizes his changes later in that thread:
+He summarizes his changes later in that thread:

 My parser creates Lisp objects during parsing, there is no intermediate step as Emacs has with jansson.
 With jansson, there are a lot of allocations, which my parser doesn't have (my parser has only two buffers, which exponentially grow.
 There are no other allocations).
 But even ignoring performance loss because of mallocs (on my dataset, 40% of CPU time goes into malloc/free), I think parsing should be faster, so maybe jansson is not a fast parser in the first place.